searchspring/snap/docs/PREACT_CONFIG.md

 Lets go over a few things.

-`config.parameters` is optional and contains a `UrlTranslator` parameter config object that is passed to the core [@searchspring/snap-url-manager](https://github.com/searchspring/snap/tree/main/packages/snap-url-manager) package used by all controllers.
-This parameter configuration will be applied to all controllers created via Snap, but can be specified per controller as needed.
+`config.url` is optional and contains a [`UrlTranslator` config](https://github.com/searchspring/snap/tree/main/packages/snap-url-manager/src/Translators/Url) object that is passed to the core [@searchspring/snap-url-manager](https://github.com/searchspring/snap/tree/main/packages/snap-url-manager) package used by all controllers.
+This parameter configuration will be applied to all controllers created via Snap, but can be specified per controller for specific customization.

 `config.client` is required and contains a config object that is passed to the core [@searchspring/snap-client](https://github.com/searchspring/snap/tree/main/packages/snap-client) package.
 This service handles the network requests to our APIs to retrieve data to be displayed.